EndPointCorp/end-point-blog/2021/10/kubernetes.md

 ![Dashboard login](kubernetes/dashboard-login.png)

-Make sure the "Token" option is selected, and take the login token generated by the `microk8s dashboard-proxy` command from before and paste it in the field in the page.
+Make sure the "Token" option is selected and take the login token generated by the `microk8s dashboard-proxy` command from before and paste it in the field in the page.
 Click the "Sign In" button and you'll be able to see the dashboard, allowing you access to many aspects of your cluster.
 It should look like this:

 ![Dashboard home](kubernetes/dashboard-home.png)

 Feel free to play around with it a little bit.
 You don't have to understand everything yet though.
-As we work though our example, we'll see how the dashboard and the other add-ons come into play.
+As we work through our example, we'll see how the dashboard and the other add-ons come into play.

 > There's also a very useful command line tool called [k9s](https://k9scli.io/), which helps in interacting with our cluster.
 We will not be discussing it further in this article but feel free to explore it if you need or want a command line alternative to the built-in dashboard.